-Individual students should submit to the Executive Committee all individual requests.
-Generally this is done via the Director of Graduate Studies, but a student may also approach the Executive Committee via their advisor or the American Studies or the College Ombudspersons.
+Individual students should submit to the EC all individual requests.
+Generally this is done via the Director of Graduate Studies, but a student may also approach the EC via their advisor or the College Ombudspersons.

-In any case in which students fail to meet the terms of this handbook-or are concerned that they may fail to meet these terms-they should approach the Executive Committee.
+In any case in which students fail to meet the terms of this handbook - or are concerned that they may fail to meet these terms - they should approach the EC.